cmdPrompt2002/cs-comps/thing/documentation.md

 Moved all things ssh to thing-ssh.c

 Why I decided to open the usr and pass files right away - no need to duplicate error checking code.

+For some reason, moving the ssh code into thing-ssh.c makes Sam's compiler unable to recognize libssh functions, despite having the include libssh tag in both .c and .h files.

+Next steps
+- Prompt focuses on HTTP basic auth
+- Sam focuses on improving runtime and implementing delay